-Lunding began playing piano at the age of 6 in Westchester, NY and has been playing now for 39 years.
-As a teenager, he was fortunate to have studied piano with Stuart Hemmingway, a blind world-class jazz and blues player.
-Stuart taught him blues and jazz chords including patterns.
-Armed with this information, in 1991, at 18 years old Nelson moved to New Orleans and started gigging with bands there.
-By 21 years old he was singing and playing piano in his own right on Bourbon Street.
-"The whole world seemed to pass by the door that opened to Bourbon Street...I learned a tremendous amount about people and performance during that time."
-A year later he formed his own band named Nelson Lunding and Blues in the Pocket, and at the age of 23 he produced the band on the self-released Cd titled "Whiskey and a Beer to Go".
-The band had success in New Orleans playing among other places, the Maple Leaf Bar and even a night at the House of Blues.
-Nelson has performed at Jazz Fest in New Orleans 10 times with various groups, and has had the opportunity to play backing up some of the great musicians in New Orleans including: Johnny Adams, Walter Wolfman Washington, Ernie K-doe and on.
+A year later he formed his own band called Nelson Lunding and Blues in the Pocket, and at the age of twenty-three he produced a CD titled "Whiskey and a Beer to Go".
+The band had success in New Orleans playing the Maple Leaf Bar and the House of Blues.
+Nelson has performed at Jazz Fest in New Orleans ten times with various groups, and has had the opportunity to play back-up for great musicians in New Orleans including: Johnny Adams, Walter Wolfman Washington and Ernie K-doe.
 He performed at WWOZ's Piano Night in 1998 and 2007.
-The New Orleans influence on Nelson's music is impossible to miss.
-He has created his own gumbo using the tricks of the New Orleans piano greats.
+The New Orleans influence in Nelson's music is impossible to miss.
+He has created his own blend and style using the techniques of the New Orleans piano greats.

 In 2007 and 2017 Nelson recorded CDs in the Cadillac Hotel, San Francisco, California.
 Both concerts were played on a magnificent 1884 Steinway Grand piano.